Auchan: United States

-Auchan did business in the United States from 1988 to 2003 as Auchan Hypermarket under its subsidiary, Auchan USA, who was the successor of interest to Texfield Inc. By the time of its closing it was the only French hypermarket chain to still operate American stores, as other hypermarket chains, such as Carrefour and E.Leclerc (under the guise of Leedmark) gave up in the United States market around 1993–1994.
+Auchan operated stores in the United States from 1988 to 2003 as Auchan Hypermarket under its subsidiary, Auchan USA, who was the successor of interest to Texfield Inc. By the time of its closing it was the only French hypermarket chain to still operate American stores, as other hypermarket chains, such as Carrefour and E.Leclerc (under the guise of Leedmark) gave up in the United States market around 1993–1994.

 The first American Auchan (pronounced by Houstonians as "o-shawn") store opened in western Houston on 14 October 1988.
 The 250000 sqft hypermarket was located on a 31.3 acre plot of land on Beltway 8, north of U.S. Route 59/Interstate 69.
 The store was one of many hypermarkets to open in the U.S in the late 80's, after Walmart debuted Hypermart USA in December 1987, and Carrefour's Philadelphia store debuted in March 1988.
 David Kaplan of the Houston Chronicle said "it was fairly unusual and became something of a tourist attraction" when it had first opened, as it was big enough to house many small businesses in front, such as a travel agency, a jewelry store, a bank, and a food court containing a Taco Bell, McDonald's, and Pizza Hut.
 It also featured a huge cheese selection, a huge beer and wine selection, featuring local breweries such as Celis White, a bakery, a large seafood selection and rodeo wear.

 Auchan also opened a store in the Chicago suburb of Bridgeview, Illinois, in 1989.
 It only sold food, and it was not as large as the Houston store.
 In 1991 the store closed.
 It was later bought by a local Chicago supermarket chain, Dominick's, and converted into an Omni Superstore by 1991.